Last Updated on –

 People are attracted to P2P because it cuts out the middleman which is the bank, and provides better deals both for the borrower and the lender.
 Because rates are a lot flexible compared to banks, borrowers can get relatively cheaper interest rates while the lender can still profit from a decent amount of interest rate.

-A P2P company here in the Philippines is Moneymatch.com.ph.
-It is an online lending platform that aims to provide an accessible, transparent, efficient, and safe financial exchange space for lenders and borrowers.
-MoneyMatch’s platform is secured by state-of-the-art technology that ensures the safety and privacy of its clients, and adheres to Philippine laws and regulations.
+There are several online P2P lending platforms operating in the Philippines that provide an accessible, transparent, efficient, and safe financial exchange space for lenders and borrowers.
+And these platforms are secured by state-of-the-art technology that ensures the safety and privacy of its clients, and adheres to Philippine laws and regulations.

 If you believe that your business idea is just pure genius and people really need for this to happen, you can try crowdfunding.

 A crowdfunding site like Kickstarter.com can be a fun and effective way to raise money for a relatively low cost, creative project.
 You’ll set a goal for how money you’d like to raise over a period of time, say, $1,000 (P50,000) over 40 days.

 Your friends, family, and strangers then use the site to pledge money.
 Kickstarter has funded roughly 1,000 projects, from rock albums to documentary films since its launch last year.